All Episodes

 It wasn't complex at all.

-And people on our side didn't want to see it.
+Barack Obama was a five-alarm radical, and people on our side didn't want to see it.

-They just wanted to treat it as the traditional argument between left and right that's always gone on, and there was nothing more to it than just political disagreements and arguments and debates and the reading of ideas and this and that and everything, and it's it's allowed for all of this transformation to take place.
+They just wanted to treat it as the traditional argument between left and right that's always gone on, and there was nothing more to it than just political disagreements and arguments and debates in the arena of ideas and this and that and everything.

 Steve Inskeep interviewed Obama.

-First bite we have questioned, Mr. President, we're nearing the end of a year where the question of national identity, who we are, has been a part of one large event after another.
+First bite, we have questioned, Mr. President, we're nearing the end of a year where the question of national identity, who we are, has been a part of one large event after another.

 See?